 With so many students at home, parents and educators need all the help they can get to keep them engaged and learning.
-Use this list of online museum tours to include a virtual “field trip” or two to the agenda.
+Use this list of online museum tours to include a virtual “field trip” in the day’s agenda.

 Social distancing means that we’re all spending a lot more time at home, canceling or rescheduling vacations, and probably not going out to things like movies and museums.
 Staying at home doesn’t mean you can’t experience a little travel, and maybe a little culture, from your home computer.